inspircd/docs/docs/2/configuration/_connect.md

          reason="The 6bone address space is deprecated">
 ```

-Defines an SSL only connect class and then a general connect class to inherit from:
+Defines an TLS (SSL) only connect class and then a general connect class to inherit from:

 ```xml
 <connect name="Secure"